DeBruce Grain Elevator explosion: Rescue operation

 First responders arrived within ten minutes of the explosion, survivors climbed and were helped up to the silo tops where a crane borrowed from a local company was used by Sedgwick County fire rescue to lower them to the ground.
 At one point a US Army helicopter from nearby Fort Riley was used to lift an injured worker from the gallery roof of the south array.
 Rescues on the first day took about four hours.
 The next day, with workers still missing, US President Bill Clinton declared the accident a federal emergency, which allowed FEMA to assist in the rescue and recovery operations.
 20 trained searchers and 42 support personnel were sent to help local crews by FEMA.
 The last missing worker was recovered deceased five weeks after the accident.

 Aftermath

 The investigation was led by OSHA's newly created Grain Elevator Explosion Investigation Team, whose investigators arrived two weeks following the accident.
+The team collected and analyzed physical evidence as well as witness testimony.
+It was determined that excessive accumulations of grain dust were the primary cause of the explosion.
+Due to the inevitable generation of highly-explosive grain dust within grain elevators, constant dust removal is required.
+At the DeBruce Grain Elevator, dust was collected and placed back into the grain handling system.
+This practice was widely recognized within the grain industry as hazardous.
+Furthermore, although the facility contained a number of pneumatic dust control systems, none of these systems were functioning as intended at the time of the explosion.
 In February, 2001, DeBruce Grain agreed to pay $685,000 in fines while admitting no fault.
 In 2010, DeBruce was purchased by Viterra, and the grain elevator remains in operation today.